beejjorgensen/bgc/src/bgc_part_0850_malloc.md

 you `free()` it.

 Let's try.
-We'll allocate enough memory for an `int`, and then store something there, and the print it.
+We'll allocate enough memory for an `int`, and then store something there, and then print it.

 ``` {.c}
 // Allocate space for a single int (sizeof(int) bytes-worth):